 At a social level, it is likely that any cultural impacts would be associated with sensitive archaeological and/or heritage sites.
+The findings of the Heritage and Palaeontology Impact Assessment show that.

 8.2.3 Land use

 The project is unlikely to result in a change in land use as, once construction is complete, most activities can resume in the vicinity of the wind farm components and beneath the power lines.
 However, certain exceptions apply regarding buildings, trees and mining, depending on the voltage of the line.